shivamanipatil/godo/README.md

 ## To be added
 - [ ] Search using description.
-- [ ] Set cron jobs for notifications.
+- [x] Set at jobs for notifications.
 - [ ] Better UI?

 ## Made with